 Other Tasks in the Organic Garden in October

-- Continue routine garden maintenance such as deadheading, weeding, and very light pruning.
-Heavy pruning should now wait until late winter.
+- Continue routine garden maintenance such as deadheading, weeding, watering, and very light pruning.
+Hold off on heavy pruning until late winter.

 - Harvest your fall produce, including Brussels sprouts, pumpkins, winter squash, and the last of tomatoes.